 Yes, a cookie banner is provided by Squarespace which you can use to notify users that cookies are used on your site, and this allows visitors to opt-out of the non-essential cookies used by Squarespace Analytics (the built-in analytics tool).

-So really it’s not fit for purpose as far as GDPR compliance goes.
+So in truth, it’s not really fit for purpose as far as GDPR compliance goes.

-So in essence, in to avoid breaking GDPR rules whilst using a Squarespace site, you will either need to code your own cookie consent solution (not an option for most Squarespace users, a non-technical audience that uses the platform specifically because it is a code-free option), or integrate a paid-for cookie consent tool that works with Squarespace.
+This means that to avoid breaking GDPR rules whilst using a Squarespace site, you will either need to code your own cookie consent solution (not really an option for most Squarespace users), or integrate a paid-for cookie consent tool that works with Squarespace.

-After quite a bit of digging, I’ve settled on a product called CookiePro as a GDPR compliant solution for managing cookie consent with Squarespace (chiefly because competing products, such as CookieBot, don’t yet work with Squarespace; require a lot of manual coding; or don’t provide implementation support).
+Now, after quite a bit of digging, I’ve settled on a product called CookieYes as a GDPR compliant solution for managing cookie consent with Squarespace (chiefly because competing products don’t yet work with Squarespace; require a lot of manual coding; or don’t provide implementation support).

 Things you might additionally need to think about include: